wcwidth.api

 (display-width s)(display-width s & {:keys [ignore-ansi?], :or {ignore-ansi? false}})

-For most use cases, this function is generally more useful than wcswidth,
+For most use cases, this function is more useful than wcswidth, despite not adhering to POSIX.

 non-printing?